lucydot/ChooChoo/docs/intro.md

-ChooChoo is a Checklist tool for educators.
+ChooChoo is a checklist tool for educators.
 ChooChoo encourages learning through self-assessment, collaboration and diagnostic teaching.
 If you would like to know more about the pedagogy underlying ChooChoo please read the [Pedagogy page](./pedagogy.md).

+!!! warning

     If you use ChooChoo as part of any published work, please [cite accordingly](./citation.md).

 ## ChooChoo target audience
 ChooChoo is domain agnostic.
 It is primarily aimed at people who already use Github for their teaching, and who would like a straight-forward way to assess the progress of their students.
 It can be integrated into an existing Github repository, or exist as a standalone project.

-We strongly encourage people to share their ChooChoo repositories so that others can use and adapt existing checklists and question sets.
-For example, the [ChooChoo-physics]() repository can be easily adapted for use in other undergraduate computational physics courses.
-A full list of ChooChoo projects is maintained [here]().
+A list of ChooChoo projects is maintained [here](./projects.md).

+!!! note "Sharing is caring"

+    Users are strongly encouraged to share their ChooChoo repositories.
+This will enable other people to start from existing checklists and question sets and will make setup quicker over time.
+This can also incentivise student participation in the question bank, as their work will have impact beyond a single institution.

 ### Which skills are needed to use ChooChoo?
 ChooChoo is based around Github and, in particular, Github Issues.
 Self-assessment questions (an optional feature) are written using Markdown syntax.
 In addition, instructors use yaml to set the ChooChoo checklists and settings.
 All three tools (Github, Markdown, yaml) are *very* widely used within the programming community.
 Learning these skills will, in many cases, be a worthwhile time investment for those who continue to work in technology-related fields.
 To learn more about the tools that ChooChoo is built on top of please read the [Tools page].